-Throughout our lives we work, we invest, we create value, and we do everything with the goal of leaving our loved ones a secure future through an inheritance.
+Throughout our lives we work, we invest, we create value, and we do everything to leave our loved ones a secure future through an inheritance.
 But life is full of surprises.
 Thus you should be prepared for such surprises.
 Life Insurance helps you to be financially prepared for any unexpected life event.
 Whether it is your life, your health, your home, your car, or even a trip abroad, getting insured is a one stop solution to life’s many uncertainties.

 What is Insurance?

 Insurance definition: Insurance is a legal agreement between a person, known as the policyholder and an insurance company.
 According to this agreement, the policyholder pays a premium to the insurance company.
 In return, the insurance company provides financial protection to the policyholder in case of an unfortunate event during the policy term.

 Insurance protection can be bought to cover various aspects of life, such as cars, homes, healthcare, or life itself.

 When you select an insurance provider, they assess your needs and present situation.
 This includes your lifestyle, your health history, any risks involved in your profession, etc. Based on these factors, and the requirements of your family, a cover amount is decided also known as the sum assured.